TrulyFormula/TrulyFormula/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Use this space program to ensure that users are legal (like the FIA)

+You cant edit the program to see how it works and most data is stored online in a locked location

+Having data stored online means i can update all users at once and keep everything up to date!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>